kaikue/KittenBoat/README.md

 			- drop rock onto npc in water?
 			- dig for buried treasure??
 			- secret path in rock spikes
+			- npc on one island tells you about solution/buried treasure on another
+			- facilitate npc romance
 		- deepwater islands (need upgrade): colored gems
 			- push gems into 4 corners of diamond island corresponding to boat directions
 			- push gems into order according to npc dance